 When Do You Eat?

 When you have the intention of fast, you should wake up extra early before dawn to eat ‘Suhoor’ which is basically, your predawn breakfast.
-Once the dawn comes in, the fastest begun and you can’t have anything until sunset.
+Once the dawn comes in, the fast has begun and you can’t have anything until sunset.
 No, it does not matter if you still have a few bites of raisin bran left, you can’t have anything until sunset, not even a snack!
 Yes, that includes water.

 If you intentionally eat or drink anything during the day, you’re fast is broken.
 The only exception would be if it was an accident.
 Like if you forgot momentarily that you were fasting, and you had a couple of pieces of watermelon and then all of a sudden, you’re like: “Oh no, I’m supposed to be fasting today and I ate!”